Instructions to authors Recursos Rurais Revista do Instituto de Biodiversidade Agraria e Desenvolvemento Rural (IBADER)

 Articles may be submitted in Galician, Spanish, Portuguese, French or English.

-Manuscripts should be typed on A4 paper, and should not exceed 15 pages including tables, figures and the references list.
+Manuscripts should be typed on A4 paper.
 All pages should be numbered (though references to page numbers should not be included in the text).
 The manuscript should be written with Microsoft Word or a Word-compatible program, on one side of each sheet, with double line-spacing, 2.5 cm margins on the left and right sides, Arial font or similar, and font size 11.
 Neither tabs nor indents should be used, in either the text or the references list.
 Paragraphs should not be separated by blank lines.

 Species and genus names should be written in italics.
 Genus names may be abbreviated (e.g. Q. robur for Quercus robur), but must be written in full at first mention.
 SI (Système International) units should be used.
-Technical nomenclatures and style should follow the most recent edition of the CBE (Council of Biology Editors) Style Manual.
+Technical nomenclatures and style should follow the most recent edition of the CSE (Council of Science Editors) Style manual (https://www.councilscienceeditors.org/).

 The title page should include a concise and informative title (in the language of the text and in English), the name(s) of the author(s), the institutional affiliation and address of each author, and the e-mail address, telephone number, fax number, and postal address of the author for correspondence.